Masterfully influencing others is THE most important skill in an executive’s repertoire.

 Admirable, upwardly mobile executives have well-developed persuasive powers that serve them well, no matter how difficult the situation.

-Three Common Habits That Potentially From You Being Influential
+Three Common Habits That Potentially Detract You From Being Influential

 There are numerous thinking styles and conversational habits that potentially impact your ability to get others to see things your way.